-By combining data from five instruments on three different spacecraft, this study has produced measurements of H, He, and O spectra extending from ~0.1 to 100 MeV/nucleon during five large SEP events within a nine-day span.
-The energetic particle fluences in this period constituted a significant fraction of solar particle production during solar cycle 23 - anywhere from \sim 10% to \sim 25%, depending on energy.
-The 28 October 2003 event, in particular, was comparable in fluence to some of the largest events observed during the space age.
+By combining data from five instruments on three different spacecraft, this study has produced measurements of H, He, and O spectra extending from ~0.1 to 100 MeV/nucleon, including five large SEP events within a nine-day span.
+The energetic particle fluences during this period constituted a significant fraction of solar particle production during solar cycle 23 - anywhere from ~10% to ~25%, depending on energy.
+The 28 October 2003 event, in particular was comparable in fluence to some of the largest events observed during the space age.